danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 2024/09/29 Sprint 1: The team worked on and implemented the functionality of the CupboardController, while also implementing the routine formatting for the code.

 2024/10/09 Sprint 2: The team decided that, for the helpers and admin, there would be a more generalized user class that the other two classes inherit from.

+2024/11/06 Sprint 3: The team made a new class in the model, MessageBoard, so that the helper can access message board and add new messages.